paluh/purescript-routing-bob/README.md

 # purescript-routing-bob

 Let me introduce to you Bob The Router - simple (but usable) example of partial bidirectional ~~bobs~~ routes generator based on __purescript-boomerang__ and purescript generics.
+Bob is dirty and fast like quick hack or implementation prototype ;-)

 ## Installation